endlos99/xdt99/doc/MANUAL.md

 source comprises non-contiguous segments.
 We can avoid this by using the `SAVE` directive described below.

-The base option `-a` sets the base address for relocatable segments; if not set, relocatable code is kept at base 0.
+The _base option_ `-a` sets the base address for relocatable segments; if not set, relocatable code is kept at base 0.

+The `-b` option will create one file per bank per `SAVE` directive.
+To join these files into a single file, we can use the _joined binary option_ `-B`.
+This option will also align the start address of the binary to a multiple of `>2000`.
+If the _minimize option_ `-M` is not supplied, the binary is also padded to a multiple of `>2000`.

 ### Creating MAME Cartridges

-The cartridge option `-c` tells `xas99` to add a GPL header and create an RPK cartridge file suitable for the MAME emulator.
+The _cartridge option_ `-c` creates an RPK cartridge file suitable for the MAME emulator.

     $ xas99.py -c -R ascart.asm -n "HELLO CART"

-The name option `-n` overrides the default name of the program that shows up in the TI menu screen.

-Note that the first word in the code must be an executable instruction, or we need to supply the start symbol as operand of the `END` directive, like was done in `ascart.asm`.

 The resulting RPK file is a ZIP archive containing the actual program code plus various information for the MAME emulator on how to execute the program.